inocan-group/aws-orchestrate/docs/wrapper.md

 This variance can be dealt with but it is noisy and introduces complexity in terms of getting a strongly typed input in the event object.
 This nuisance is made even more complicated by functions which can be called by _both_ the API Gateway and other functions.

-> It is considered good practice for you handler functions to be neutral to the _caller_ of your function; this gives more utility/reuse.
+> Where possible, it is considered good practice for your handler functions to be neutral to the _caller_ of your function; this gives more utility/reuse.

 Fortunately, using the `wrapper` function makes all of this VERY easy.
 The `request` object passed into your handler function will ALLWAYS be a strongly typed message defined by the first _generic_ passed to the `IHandlerFunction` type.
 Let's take a look at how this might look before using the wrapper: